-- Fountain Shack.
+- (B) Fountain Shack.
 A recently renovated timber hut that has been a popular fishing spot since the 1940s.
 It is now available for overnight hiking and offers basic facilities (sleeps 8). - Feeding Plettenberg Bay with sand.
 The Witsand sand dune is one of seven climbing-falling dunes on the Cape coast.
 The island traps sand driven ashore from the south-west by wind and currents.
 Dry sand is then blown upwards for about 80m before sliding into Plettenberg Bay.
-Alien plants and other pioneer species threaten to 'throttle' this sensitive, disturbed system. - Reefs: Home to the sex-changing roman.
+Alien plants and other pioneer species threaten to 'throttle' this sensitive, disturbed system.

+NB: Due to the risk of serious injury and the distance from the reserve to medical facilities, CapeNature does not support sandboarding or running down steep dunes. - Reefs: Home to the sex-changing roman.
 The submerged rocks surrounding the island offer food and shelter to reef fish.
 Most of them are slow-growing, long-life species that take several years to reach sexual maturity.
 Some, like the Roman, change sex as they develop. romans start life as females.
 They become males when large enough to compete for their own harems.
 Many females can lose a breeding opportunity if 'their' male is caught.
 Territorial reef fish that reverse their sexes are therefore very vulnerable in heavily-fished areas. - Seagull nursery.
 The breeding success of kelp gulls has improved greatly since boardwalks were laid to rehabilitate disturbed areas and keep humans out of their nesting area. - Beware!
 Rip current.
 A strong, seaward-moving current caused when waves are parallel to shore.
 This is very dangerous for swimmers. - The sandy inter-tidal zone: nature's incredible cleansing service.
 Because of the moving sand, plants are unable to take root on sandy beaches.
 This means that grazers (plant feeders) are absent.
 This is why all other beach animals have to rely on imported food to survive.
 Animals feed either by filtering sea water for plankton and organic particles (sand mussels), scavenging (plough snails) or hunting (the three spot swimming crab).
 Microscopic organisms living in wet sand also eat and recycle organic material in surf.

-Hours: 7am-8pm (1 October-30 April) 8am-6pm (1 May-30 September)
+Hours: 7am - 8pm (1 October - 30 April) 7am - 6pm (1 May - 30 September)

 Hiking: A choice of three circular routes of increasing difficulty and distance.
 The round trip via The Point takes about four hours.
-This route is dangerous at high tide and not recommended for young children.
+This route can be dangerous if people do not stay on the marked route.
 Water, hiking shoes and hats are essential.
 Be prepared for sudden changes in weather.